afirstenberg/multivocal/README.md

 primary development target, so it may not be fully tested.
 Besides, this version has been deprecated (and possibly shut off) by Google.

+#### What integrations with Dialogflow are supported?

+* Google Assistant (Actions on Google version 2)
+* Hangouts Chat (also named Google Chat)

 #### Does multivocal work with the Actions SDK or the Actions Builder?

-Yes, the Actions SDK/Builder version 3 is supported starting with Multivocal 0.15.
+Yes, the Actions SDK/Builder (Actions-on-Google version 3) is supported starting with Multivocal 0.15.

 The prior versions of the Actions SDK are not supported.
 Version 2 of Actions on Google is supported only with Dialogflow.